jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 entrances were identified during this recce, ones that were likely to be continued to be ignored in the summer due to their unusual position.

-These entrances were relocated this summer, but no new descents were made.
+These entrances were relocated (by GPS) this summer, but no new descents were made.

 ### Leopard --- 1.5 km of new passage